 A bit north of Ivy’s Circus is a mean hermit called Hungry Hal who lives on a bleak and desolate mountain ledge.
 He is very grouchy and doesn’t feed himself.
 Taking pity on the hermit you can gather Ember Apples from trees closer to the circus and then deliver them to him one at a time, for which he will pay you in scorn and nasty looks.
 After 50 such thankless apple deliveries you will get the title “Good Apple” and exactly zero gratitude from the miserable hermit.
 The achievement comes with the flavour text “An apple a day…”, so it was probably intended to be done over a period of weeks.
 That doesn’t stop you from going wild and completing it sooner though.
 One final thought about those apples is that they set you on fire if you eat them, so on second thought I’m not entirely sure if we’re trying to feed the hermit or incinerate him.

 That’s all I have for Ember Bay, a really fun zone with a few flaws that are easily forgotten.
 Chalice of Tears?
 I have no idea what that is.
 Mursaat Tokens?
 Never heard of them either.
 See?
 Cognitive dissonance has a use.

-If you like the guide please share it, comment below and follow me for future updates.
+If you like the guide please share it, comment, and if you’d like to support my guides please consider a donation.
 Thanks for reading and I hope you have fun!
 (Except in the jumping puzzle.
 That way lies ruin.)